Terrasse/iostat-collectd-python/README.md

-collectd-iostat-python
+iostat-collectd-python
 ======================

-`collectd-iostat-python` is an `iostat` plugin for collectd that allows you to collect Linux `iostat` metrics in formats that are supported by collectd.
+`iostat-collectd-python` is an `iostat` plugin for collectd that allows you to collect Linux `iostat` metrics in formats that are supported by collectd.

-`collectd-iostat-python` functions by calling `iostat` at configured intervals and reports that data via the collectd `python` plugin.
+`iostat-collectd-python` functions by calling `iostat` at configured intervals and reports that data via the collectd `python` plugin.